jwoudenberg/elm-pair/README.md

 ## Installation

-Currently elm-pair only has support for [Neovim][] running on Linux or MacOS, and installation using Nix.
+Currently elm-pair only has support for [Neovim][] running on Linux or MacOS.

+### Using a Neovim plugin manager

+There's a lot of Neovim plugin managers, too many to list them all here!
+You'll want to add the `neovim-plugin/` subdirectory of this repository as a plugin to your Neovim configuration.
+If you're running into trouble please create an issue on this repository, I'm happy to help!

+The Neovim plugin will perform some installation steps the first time you open a `.elm` file in Neovim with this plugin enabled.

 ### Using nix home-manager